The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Methodology

+Below an ULA mass of $10^{-28}\,\si{\electronvolt}$, we exclude ULAs from the matter density in the HMF formalism to account for the fact that their de Broglie wavelength exceeds the Jeans length and ULAs are not expected to contribute to halo formation in this regime.
+For ULA masses of $\logm \lesssim -32.5$, the de Broglie wavelength of the ULA BEC exceeds the size of the universe, making ULAs indistinguishable from a cosmological constant $\Lambda$.
+As such, a model is indistinguishable from \lcdm, we exclude this regime from our analysis.

-However, for ULA masses $\logm \gtrsim -32.5$, we can accurately account for this effect.
-Above this ULA mass threshold, due to a homogeneous ULA dark matter regime, the halo collapse model is applicable, and only objects at redshifts higher than $z=0.8$ (maximum redshift for galaxy clusters in the eRASS1 cosmology sample) are affected by the regime change.
+For ULA masses $-32.5 \lesssim \logm \lesssim -31.5 $, despite not contributing to halo formation, ULAs affect the Hubble rate, which in turn influences the distance measurements relevant for the weak lensing calibration.
+Above $\logm \sim -32.5$, only objects at redshifts higher than $z=0.8$ (maximum redshift for galaxy clusters in the eRASS1 cosmology sample) are affected by the regime change in the Hubble rate.
 This involves the galaxies used for the gravitational weak lensing calibration of the scaling relations (see Sect.~\ref{sec:weak_lensing_calibration} for details) that extend up to $z \lesssim 6$ in redshift space.
-We consider this effect by computing the distances based on the ULA Hubble rate in this regime.
-All ULA mass bins above the lowest mass bin are not affected by the regime change, i.e., ULA masses above $\logm \lesssim -31.5$ (see Fig.~\ref{fig:regimechange} for further details).

-Figure~\ref{fig:hubble} illustrates how the regime affects the Hubble rate in a cosmology with a high ULA abundance as a function of ULA mass (color-coded).
+We consider this effect by computing the distances based on the ULA Hubble rate extracted from \texttt{axionCAMB} in this regime.
+All ULA mass bins above the lowest-mass bin are not affected by the regime change in the Hubble rate, i.e., ULA masses above $\logm \lesssim -31.5$ (see Fig.~\ref{fig:regimechange} for further details).
+Fig.~\ref{fig:hubble} illustrates how the regime affects the Hubble rate in a cosmology with a high ULA abundance as a function of ULA mass (color coded).

-\section{Results and Discussion}
+\section{Results and discussion}

 In this section, we present the results of the Bayesian inference fitting of cosmological and ULA parameters through galaxy cluster number counts.
-We use the X-ray count rate, the optical richness, and (where available) the reduced tangential shear profiles given in the eRASS1 galaxy cluster cosmology catalog.
+We used the X-ray count rate, the optical richness, and (where available) the reduced tangential shear profiles given in the eRASS1 galaxy cluster cosmology catalog.

-\subsection{Consistency Checks}
+\subsection{Consistency checks}